olivergregorius/micropython_ota/README.md

     micropython_ota.check_for_ota_update(ota_host, project_name)
 ```

-In this case on each iteration the library checks for code updates for the `project_name` on the given `ota_host` (see [Preparation](#preparation)) and reboots
+In this case on each iteration the library checks for a new version as described above and reboots the device if a new version is available.
+After the reboot
-the device if a code update is available.
-After reboot the `ota_update`-method called in the boot.py performs the actual update.
+the `ota_update`-method called in the boot.py performs the actual update.